 - School administration will work with students, staff and parents to create and maintain a welcoming, safe, caring, respectful and inclusive environment for all, including:

-- Providing inclusive and respectful services and supports.
+- Providing inclusive and respectful services and support.

-- Provide support to establish voluntary student organizations, where interest by one or more students has been expressed, or to lead an activity intended to promote a welcoming, caring, respectful and safe learning environment that respects diversity and supports a sense of belonging for all.
-(Alberta School Act, Section 16.1 & 45.1) (See AP 192)
+- Provide support to establish voluntary student organizations, where interest by one or more students has been expressed, or to lead an activity intended to promote a welcoming, caring, respectful and safe learning environment that respects diversity and supports a sense of belonging for all (Alberta Education Act).

 - Ensuring that discriminatory behaviours and complaints are taken seriously, documented and dealt with in a timely manner.
-(Alberta School Act, Section 45.1)
+(Alberta Education Act)

-- Ensuring that all staff recognize the need for confidentiality and will then keep confidences so that all students are protected from unwanted disclosure of sensitive and private information.
+- Ensuring that all staff recognize the need for confidentiality will then keep confidence so that all students are protected from unwanted disclosure of sensitive and private information.

 - Preparing for and implementing the division’s Crisis Response Manual when a critical incident occurs.

 - In developing welcoming, safe, caring and respectful school environments for all, programs should be put in place which:

 - Provide students with a nurturing environment, opportunities for and recognition of success, and enhancement of self-esteem, self-discipline and a sense of responsibility;

 - Assist students in developing appropriate approaches to solving problems and resolving conflict.